aGirlNamedNIX/RPG-Databases-4.4.1/README.md

 Feel free to open an issue if you find bugs or have a feature request

-# Version 1.1.1
+# Version 1.2a
-- Fixed bugs on Character's tab regarding adding Effect Types.
-- Fixed bugs on State's tab regarding saving and adding effects.
-- Fixed bugs on all tabs regarding change member button not clearing past data.
-- Added sample database.
+- assume all previous features are broken
+- updated all GD scripts to be compliant with changes up to engine version 4.4.1
+- UI elements are completely broken and non-functional
+- changed all "WindowDialog" elements due to deprecation of that Node type.
+- altered layouts to move away from Container restrictions, only to discover that they're meant to be laid out programatically; will revert next update

-You can also find the project at [itch.io](https://sdtv9507.itch.io/godot-rpg-database-manager)
+You can also find the ORIGINAL project by user "sdtv9507" at [itch.io](https://sdtv9507.itch.io/godot-rpg-database-manager)